-What is the most amazing feature of stem cells?
+What is the most amazing feature of stem cells and particularly multipotent stem cells?
 They have a unique ability to differentiate (or simply develop) into a great variety of cell types with particular purposes and functions.
 They can literally sense chemical signals that urge them to move into the tissues that were damaged and start the process of differentiation.
 As a result, they heal damaged cells or replace the dead ones.

 Various stem cell types have different abilities to develop into a greater or lesser variety of cell types; this fact determines their differentiating potential.
 To date, bioengineers have discovered several cell types with various features: multipotent, totipotent, pluripotent, and unipotent.